Any-Winter-4079/LLM-Arduino-Robot/README.md

 To help improve the docs on the robot-building process:

-- `tools/`: Shell scripts to compress videos, etc. before pushing to remote
+- `tools/`: Shell scripts to compress videos, etc. before pushing to GitHub

 ## Technical Overview